wptriangle/bp-custom-menu/readme.txt

 == Screenshots ==

-1. The BuddyPress Custom Menu page list.
+1. The Custom Profile Menu for BuddyPress page list.
 2. Edit screen for a parent menu page.
 3. Edit screen for a submenu page.
 4. View of a parent menu page in the BuddyPress profile.